-Yes!
-My related post How Do I know If I Have Depression? has a summary of depression symptoms but how long the symptoms last and certain characteristics can vary.
+Yes and my blog below explains about the different types!
 It is important to know what type of depression you have so therapy is geared to the correct treatment.

 Dysthymic Disorder or Dysthymia

 This is when symptoms are mild to moderate and they have been around for two or more years.
 These chronic symptoms that may not be severe enough to disable a person but it makes it very difficult to live life to the fullest or even remember better times.
 You may not enjoy being with other people or get excited for an upcoming event that people usually find enjoyable.
 If you suffer from dysthymia, you may feel like you’ve always been depressed.
 Or perhaps you think that your continuous low mood is “just the way you are.”
 People with dysthymia are also at risk for experiencing one or more episodes of major depression during their lifetimes.
 However, dysthymia can be treated, even if your symptoms have gone unrecognized or untreated for years.

 This is similar to the way people feel when they have dysthymia but for a shorter time.
 People can have some depression symptoms for 2 weeks or longer but not meet full criteria for major depression.
 Without treatment, people with minor depression are at high risk for developing major depressive disorder so it is important to reach out for help sooner rather than later.